f18m/rpi2home-assistant/README.md

 # Prerequisites

-This software is meant to run on a Raspberry PI that has 2 hardware components installed:
+This software is meant to run on a Raspberry PI and is explicitly referring to GPIO pins available on Raspberry PIs.
+In addition to standard GPIOs, rpi2home-assistant optionally provides specific support for the following hat:

 * the [Sequent Microsystem 16 opto-insulated inputs HAT](https://sequentmicrosystems.com/collections/all-io-cards/products/16-universal-inputs-card-for-raspberry-pi).
    This software is meant to expose the 16 digital inputs from this HAT over MQTT, to ease their integration as (binary) sensors in Home Assistant.
    Note that Sequent Microsystem board is connecting the pin 37 (GPIO 26) of the Raspberry Pi to a pushbutton.
-This software monitors this pin, and if pressed for more than the desired time, issues the shut-down command.
+This software monitors this pin, and if pressed for more than the desired time, issues the shut-down command to the Raspberry PI board.

+The suggested way to use a RaspberryPI to drive external loads is through the use of relay boards.
+There are a number of alternatives available on the market.
+The majority of them is really simple and ask for the 3.3V or 5V power supply and then connect to the RaspberryPI through GPIO pins either active high or active low.
+A suggested hat exposing relays is:

 * a [SeenGreat 2CH output opto-insulated relay HAT](https://seengreat.com/wiki/107/).
    This software is meant to listen on MQTT topics and turn on/off the two channels of this HAT.